Specification: BQN token formation

 A comment consists of the hash character # and any following text until (not including) the next newline character.
 The initial # must not be part of a string literal started earlier.
 Comments are ignored entirely and do not form tokens.

-Identifiers and numeric literals share the same token formation rule.
-These tokens are formed from the numeric characters Β―βˆžΟ€0123456789 and alphabetic characters _abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ and the oddball 𝕣.
+Several word tokens including identifiers and numbers share a token formation rule.
+Word tokens are formed from the numeric characters Β―βˆžΟ€0123456789, alphabetic characters _abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ, and the oddball 𝕣.
 Additionally, . is considered a numeric character if it is followed immediately by a digit (0123456789); otherwise it forms its own token.
-Any sequence of these characters adjacent to each other forms a single token, which is a numeric literal if it begins with a numeric character and an identifier if it begins with an alphabetic character.
-If a token begins with an underscore then its first non-underscore character must be alphabetic: for example, _99 is not a valid token.
-Numeric literals are also subject to numeric literal rules, which specify which numeric literals are valid and which numbers they represent.
-If the token contains 𝕣 it must be either 𝕣, _𝕣, or _𝕣_ and is considered a special name (see below).
-As the value taken by this identifier can only be a modifier, the uppercase character ℝ is not allowed.
+Any sequence of these characters adjacent to each other forms a single token, along with up to one system dot β€’ immediately before.
+The combined token is a system literal if it begins with a system dot, a numeric literal if it begins with a numeric character and an identifier if it begins with an alphabetic character.

-Following these steps, the whitespace characters space and tab are ignored, and do not form tokens.
+After the steps to form the multi-character tokens described above, the whitespace characters space and tab are ignored, and do not form tokens.
 These characters and the newline characters, which do form tokens, are the only whitespace characters allowed.

 Otherwise, a single character forms a token.
 Only the specified set of characters can be used; others result in an error.
 The classes of characters are given below.